ambikakb/M1_Railway_Reservation_System/1_Requirements/readme.md

 *  The next step is to enter the source and destination.
 *  A list of available trains will appear.
 Among them, the user has to choose one.
 *  The ticket value will be evaluated.
 The system will ask to enter the seat choice by showing the seat matrix.
 At last, a receipt will be generated on the screen.

 ## OBJECTIVE
+* To do railway reservation for the passengers

 ### Approach: